Poor outdoor air quality as measured by fire.airnow.gov in the summer of 2021.

 Long Term Care Facilities Can Take These Two Simple Steps to Maintain Indoor Air Quality During Wildfires

 Forest fires and wildfires across the United States are dramatically reducing environmental air quality over much of the country, making the idea of stepping outside for fresh air impossible for many.
 If Senior Living operators don’t take action, they risk reducing the indoor air quality within senior care buildings, which can in turn put vulnerable residents at risk.
 Fortunately, there are a few simple steps to help you both improve your air quality and protect your staff and residents.
+Plus, new research from GPS® Air, a leading provider of needlepoint bipolar ionization (NPBI™) technologies, establishes how NPBI can enhance the filters in your current HVAC system.

 CMP Funding Available up to $3,000 for IAQ Improvements